herpiko/herpiko.github.io/content/post/2023-07-23-hunting-down-memory-leaks-in-golang.md

 ## The characteristics of the service

 The main purpose of this service is to upload files.
 Almost ten thousand files uploaded in a day or about 15GB/day.
 Total files uploaded up until I write this post is about 14,56TB.
 The service was hosted in AWS ECS.
 They said each restart takes up to 15 minutes and when it happened, complaints bombardment coming from their users.
+At some points, they have to upgrade the instance to the one with bigger RAM just to buy more time before the system crashed again.

 ![](/images/hunting-down-memory-leaks-in-golang-2.png)